The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Constant Relative Risk Tolerance

+In this section, we specialize the general results of the previous section to the specification most widely used in the literature on portfolio choice, namely \emph{isoelastic utilities} with constant \emph{relative} risk tolerance $1/\gamma>0$.
+More specifically, fix an impatience rate $\delta>0$, a scaling factor $\beta \geq 0$, and suppose the utilities from consumption and terminal wealth are both of power type, i.e., $u_1(t,x)=\beta e^{\delta(T-t)}x^{1-\gamma}/(1-\gamma)$ and $u_2(x)= x^{1-\gamma}/(1-\gamma)$, resp.\ $u_1(t,x)=\beta e^{\delta(T-t)}\log x$ and $u_2(x)= \log x$ for $\gamma=1$.
+Without random endowments ($\Psi_t=0$), constant relative risk tolerance implies that the investors' indirect risk tolerances are given by a constant multiple of their optimal wealth processes (cf.\ Appendix~\ref{ss:B2}), $R_t=X_t(\varphi,\kappa)/\gamma$.
 As in the frictionless case, all quantities of interest are therefore most conveniently expressed in relative terms.\footnote{As is well known, random endowments generally destroy the homotheticity of the problem and therefore rule out the simplifications offered by this change of parametrization.} To wit, write the dynamics of the risky asset in terms of returns, $dS_t/S_t=dY_t$, and express portfolio/consumption pairs in terms of the risky weight\footnote{At the leading order, it does not matter whether this fraction is evaluated at the bid-, ask-, mid-, or any other price process taking values in the bid-ask spread.} $\pi^\varepsilon_t=\varphi^\varepsilon_t S_t/X^\varepsilon_t(\varphi^\varepsilon,\kappa^\varepsilon)$ and the consumption/wealth ratio $c^\varepsilon_t=\kappa^\varepsilon_t/X^\varepsilon_t(\varphi^\varepsilon,\kappa^\varepsilon)$.
 Finally, parametrize transaction costs as fractions of current stock prices, $\varepsilon_t=\eta_t S_t$.
-With these notions, the wealth effect of past transaction costs is absorbed, so that (\ref{eq:consumption}--\ref{eq:deviation}), \eqref{eq:celoss}, and \eqref{eq:to} lead to particularly simple formulas for the optimal policy as well as the associated welfare and trading volume.
+With these notions, the wealth effect of past transaction costs is absorbed, so that (\ref{eq:consumption}--\ref{eq:deviation}), \eqref{eq:celoss}, and \eqref{eq:to} directly lead to particularly simple formulas for the optimal policy as well as the associated welfare and trading volume.